robole/eleventy-tutorials/README.md

 ### Graph (Post Count)

-Here I demonstrate how to make a graph using [chart.css](https://chartscss.org/).
+This is a demonstration of making a graph using [chart.css](https://chartscss.org/).
 It enables styling a HTML table as a graph without the need for JavaScript.
 This is great for performance and accessibility.

 ![ a bar chart of posts grouped by year](./.img/graph.png)

-In this example, I create a bar chart of posts grouped by year.
+In this example, I create a bar chart of the number of blog posts written each year.

 The project can be found in the [graph](/graph/) folder.